EriThinMyat/To-Do-List-with-Python/README.md

-# 📝 To-Do List CLI App
+# To-Do List with Python

 A simple command-line To-Do List application written in Python.
 Manage your daily tasks quickly from the terminal: add, view, search, remove, and clear tasks with ease.